dotnet-essentials/Kwality.UVault/docs/key-concepts.rst

 Model mapper
 ************

-A model mapper refers to a one-way transformation that converts the model representation of a concept stored within a store to a model that can be easily understood by your code.
+A model mapper refers to a transformation that converts the model representation of a concept stored within a store to a model that can be easily understood by your code and vice versa.

 Each store may store a concept such as users, APIs, applications, and others using a specific model.
 In some stores, like the built-in `Static` store, the stored model matches the model defined in your codebase.
 In contrast, for other